mmport80/JavascriptFinanceBook/manuscript/chapter10.md

 ~~~~~~~~
 d3
  .select("body")
  .append("svg")
   .attr("width", height)
   .attr("height", height)
 ~~~~~~~~

-Thing of our SVG tag as a canvas, we need to set the canvas area, and do so through the height and width attributes.
-In this our canvas is a square `height*height` pixels squared.
+Think of our SVG tag as a canvas, we need to set the canvas area, and do so through the height and width attributes.
+In this case, our canvas is a square `height*height` pixels squared.

 ##Select & Enter